megasanjay/CSCI-150---Project/README.md

 # CSCI-150---Project - Restaurant Order Management System

+There are two files.
+The first folder is for people using Visual Studio and the second one is for Xcode.
+Choose responsibly.

 Might want to change the path to the text filed in the 'Menu', 'Stats' and 'Login' files.

 Login passswords are enctypted.
 I've used the same name for simplicity.